Nusha97/Quad-LCA/README.md

-# Quad-LCA: A Layered Control Architecture for Quadrotor Planning
+# Quad-LCD: Layered Control Decomposition Enables Actuator-Feasible Quadrotor Trajectory Planning

 This repository contains the implementation of the methods described from "[A Data-Driven Approach to Synthesizing Dynamics-Aware Trajectories for Underactuated Robotic Systems](https://arxiv.org/abs/2307.13782)" and its extension specializing the contributions to a Crazyflie 2.0 "[Why Change Your Controller When You Can Change Your Planner: Drag-Aware Trajectory Generation for Quadrotor Systems](https://arxiv.org/abs/2401.04960)".
 In the original methods paper, we showed how one can derive a dynamics-aware trajectory generation problem for motion planning and use value iteration to approximately learn an objective function denoting deviation of the optimized reference trajectory and system executed trajectory.
 In this repository, we provide a streamlined API for data generation, training and evaluation.
 We leverage RotorPy as our simulator backbone to build experiments for testing across various mass, inertia and drag coefficient configurations.